-British Colombia – Pacific Dogwood
+British Columbia – Pacific Dogwood

-Found in coastal British Colombia, Pacific dogwood bloom white flowers in early spring and have red edible but bitter berries that ripen in early fall and are a common food source for many animals.
+Found in coastal British Columbia, Pacific dogwood bloom white flowers in early spring and have red edible but bitter berries that ripen in early fall and are a common food source for many animals.
 Dogwood are often used as ornamental trees due to their small size and beautiful flowers.

 The trees are the host plant for summer and spring azure butterflies, one of the first butterflies to emerge from its pupa in the spring.
 The butterfly depends on the nectar of early flowering plants, such as the dogwood, as a food source.

 Often found along riverbanks, the thinleaf alder is a nitrogen fixer (i.e. it improves the fertility of the soil for other species) and their roots help prevent erosion.

 This tree blooms in early spring, or as early as March in some regions.
 The male flowers are long, soft catkins and the female flowers look like tiny pine cones.
 The catkins are known to be edible and are high in protein, although they are very bitter and not very tasty.

 Saskatchewan – Green Ash

 Flowers bloom in April and appear about two weeks before the leaves develop.
 Each tree is either fully female or fully male.
 Once pollinated, female flowers become samaras, which are winged seeds sometimes called ‘helicopters’.
 They are cross pollinated by the wind.

 Many insects feed on the foliage or wood of these trees.
 A common pest is the emerald ash borer, which has devastated many ash trees across North America.